-While cel shading is something that simplifies things a rather lot, you can still bring forth different materials, by having different shading color for different parts of the outfit.
+While cel shading is something that simplifies things a rather lot, you can still bring forth different materials, by having a different shading color for different parts of the outfit.

-The way I color shirt folds is that I think where the light is hitting the shirt and what is either under the shirt or next to the shirt.
+The way I color shirt folds is that I think of where the light is hitting the shirt and what is either under the shirt or next to the shirt.
 You have to make sure you take into account the materials next to the shirt too.
-Think about bounce light.
+Think about the bounce light.

 In cel shading, though, we can simplify coloring quite a bit.
-So in the example drawing, I colored the shirt based on lines that the shirt had.
+So in the example drawing, I colored the shirt based on the lines that the shirt had.
 So the shading follows the folds of the shirt.

 And if you are drawing metal, well, that also has its own way of reflecting light and creating shadows.

 I use a fine-tuned brush in Clip Studio Paint to color and shade my character’s outfit.
 The thing you have to have for your brush (if doing cel shading) is a hard edge.

 When you have a cold light hitting the fabric, the shadows go to a warm color and vice versa.
 When there’s a warm light source like fire or sunset, the shadow colors are cold.

-I work with multiple layers, so when I’m shading the character, the base color will affect how the shade color shows up.
-And it’s only because I use multiply layer mode when doing the shading.
+I work with multiply layer modes, so when I’m shading the character, the base color will affect how the shade color shows up.
+The base color and the light source will work together and create a new color.

 What I like to do with my drawings is to try out different color schemes.
 I just love this part, as you can truly experiment and find that perfect color scheme for your character.